 - h.
 Income Taxes Income taxes are accounted for under the asset-liability method as prescribed by SFAS No.109, "Accounting for Income Taxes."
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to temporary differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in the Statement of Income in the period that includes the enactment date. - i.
 Investment Tax Credit The Company accounts for Investment Tax Credit ("ITC") under the flow-through accounting method (full recognition in the period the asset is placed in service).
 Thus, a future deductible temporary difference exists, with which a deferred income tax asset is associated. - j.
 Customer Deposits The Company requires customers to provide cash deposits as a guarantee of payment for energy consumed, according to the legislation set forth by the ASEP.
 The ASEP has issued resolutions JD-219 (March 31, 1998) and JD-761 (June 8, 1998) which provide that in those cases where the customer has established a good payment record, defined as no more than three late payments in a twelve-month period, the deposit shall be returned. - k.
-Derivatives The Company records derivatives according to SFAS No. 133 "Accounting for Derivates Instruments and Hedging Activities".
-The changes in the value of derivatives that are not designated as cash-flow hedges are recorded in earnings during the period of change.
-The Company records changes in the value of derivatives designated as cash-flow hedges that are effective in offsetting the variability in cash flows of forecasted transactions in other comprehensive income until the forecasted transactions occur.
-At the time the forecasted transactions occur, the Company reclassifies the amounts recorded in other comprehensive income into earnings.
-The Company records the ineffective portion of changes in the fair value of derivatives used as cash-flow hedges immediately in earnings.
-In year 2007 the Company did not enter into any derivatives transactions or hedging activities.

-- I. Contingencies In the normal course of business, the Company is subject to various regulatory actions, proceedings, and lawsuits related to environmental matters, tax or other legal matters.
+Contingencies In the normal course of business, the Company is subject to various regulatory actions, proceedings, and lawsuits related to tax or other legal matters.
 The Company establishes reserves for these potential contingencies when they are deemed probable and reasonably estimable.
-For further discussion of contingencies, see Note 7. - m.
-Seniority Premium and Severance Fund According to the Panamanian Labor Code, upon the termination of any employee contracted for an indefinite period of time, regardless the cause, the employee is entitled to a seniority premium at the rate of one week's salary for every year of work, since they were first employed.
+For further discussion of contingencies, see Note 7. - I. Seniority Premium and Severance Fund According to the Panamanian Labor Code, upon the termination of any employee contracted for an indefinite period of time, regardless the cause, the employee is entitled to a seniority premium at the rate of one week's salary for every year of work, since they were first employed.
 Seniority premiums represent 1.92% of total salaries paid.